calculix/cae/README.md

 - [ccx2paraview](https://github.com/imirzov/ccx2paraview) - CalculiX to Paraview converter (frd to vtk/vtu)
 - [unv2ccx](https://github.com/imirzov/unv2ccx) - Salome universal to CalculiX converter (unv to inp)

+The source code for the CalculiX solver is taken from the [free_form_fortran project](https://github.com/imirzov/ccx_free_form_fortran).
+This version has much better code folding and readability.

+To compile CalculiX sources from CAE you'll need compilers:

+    in Ubuntu:  gcc, gfortran
+    in Windows: cygwin

 <br/><br/>